 Nintendo Switch online, local multiplayer and family gaming

 Nintendo Switch Online is a paid subscription that allows players to play select Nintendo Switch online.
 The service also features some of Nintendo’s retro gaming content in curated NES and SNES apps.
-In addition to extra content you also get access to exclusive offers, and cloud saves to back up all of your progress.
+In addition to extra content you also get access to exclusive offers, and cloud saves.

 Nintendo’s history of developing family-friendly software also makes the Nintendo Switch a strong candidate if you are looking for a console for the whole family to enjoy.
 It’s true that the Xbox and PlayStation have a number of E-rated family titles as well.
 In comparison however they are arguably outdone by Nintendo’s deep line-up of AAA titles that play well for all ages.